Morgy93/foodsharing-test/docs/docs/deployment/code-review.md

 1. Add API versioning (to allow introducing breaking api changes in the future without immediately breaking the apps) ([not yet](https://gitlab.com/foodsharing-dev/foodsharing/issues/511#note_173339753), hopefully coming at some point)
 1. Standardize pagination (e.g. fixed query param names, return total number of items, either via envelope or header)
 1. [Automatically generated documentation](https://gitlab.com/foodsharing-dev/foodsharing/issues/511#note_173339753) for REST API

-### Response status codes
-Please use the following status codes consistently in REST responses.
-More detailled explanations are listed at https://restfulapi.net/http-status-codes/.

-**Valid request:**
-- 200: The request was valid and contains a response body.
-- 204: The request was valid but does not contain a response body.
-This indicates that the client is not required to update the frontend.

-**User status error:**
-- 401: The user is not logged in.
-This should indicate to redirect the client to a login page.
-- 403: The user is logged in, but is not allowed to do the particular action.
-This should trigger an error message in the client.

-**Parameter error:**
-- 400: Invalid request.
-This means that required parameters are missing, not correctly formatted, or out of a reasonable range.
-- 404: All parameters are valid but the resource does not exist.
-- 409: There is a conflict between the

-For example, requesting `/api/user/{id}` should return a 400 if the id is not given or is not a number.
-It should return 404 if id is a number but the user with that id does not exist.

-Other status codes can be used but should be well documented in that function.
-The REST endpoints should never return 5xx codes deliberately.
-Those codes are use by Symfony to indicate syntax errors in the backend.